Linux

 • /tmp and /var/tmp: If you choose to create those as tmpfs.

-Also, to allow NixOS to import the additional dataset, add the configuration boot.zfs.extraPools as described below.
+Additionally, you need to configure NixOS to import the zdata pool.
+Supplement the configuration file with boot.zfs.extraPools = ["zdata" ]; as described below.

 {